connorwstein/go-is-is/README.txt

 ./main
 docker-compose exec -it node2 bash
 ./main
+docker-compose exec -it node3 bash
+./main

 Run the tests:
 docker exec -it test_client bash
 ./run_tests

+DONE:
-- The adjacency test configures the SIDs on both nodes via gRPC, which causes them to start flooding the docker bridge with the multicast mac address
+- The adjacency test configures the SIDs on both nodes via gRPC, which causes them to start flooding the docker bridge with the multicast mac address and establish adjacencies with any other containers running the is-is program

+TODO:
+- GetState for interfaces
+- Adjacency establishment for nodes with multiple interfaces
+- LSP exchange to build a LSP database on each node
+- Run SPF on the LSP database
+- Psuedonode support and DIS election process --> this can be like a single container in